jlp765/nim_iup_dsl/README.md

 Requires V3.0 of IUP library  (iup30.dll for win or libiup3.0.so for Linux).
 It probably works with lower versions, but uses some V3.0 or higher functionality.

-Unfortunately, the current IUP wrapper for Nim is 3.0 or older, so DO NOT use newer version of IUP until the wrapper in Nim is updated.
+Unfortunately, the current IUP wrapper for Nim is IUP V3.0 or older, so DO NOT use newer version of IUP until the wrapper in Nim is updated.

 # Limitations